AgenaTrader/AgenaScript-documentation/sources/strategy_programming.md

 3 – P/L in ticks

 ### Return Value
-a double value for the unrealized profit or loss
+A double value for the unrealized profit or loss

 ### Example
 ```cs